ecosensors/Paperless-Raspberry-Pi5/README.md

 docker compose up -d
 ```

-From this point, by default, all new documents with me saved /compagny/year/document_type/title.
+From this point, by default, all new documents are saved in /compagny/year/document_type/title.pdf

-From the Paperless admin page, You can create additional [storage paths](https://docs.paperless-ngx.com/advanced_usage/#storage-paths), if you need to specify different path/tree.
+From the Paperless admin web page, You can create additional [storage paths](https://docs.paperless-ngx.com/advanced_usage/#storage-paths), if you need to specify different path/tree.

 ## Backup/restaure on a Synology NFS Share drive

-I want to weekly backup all my documents and the paperless configuration file to an external devise.
+I want to weekly backup all my documents and the paperless configuration files to an external devise, as a NAS

 ### Preparation